What is the Amazon utility patent neutral evaluation procedure?

 What is the cost to prepare a seller response to the patent owner’s infringement arguments?

-Our firm currently charges a flat rate of $4,000 to prepare and submit a seller’s response to the patent owner’s infringement submission based on either noninfringement or prior sales.
-If our client prevails, then the initial deposit paid to Amazon will be returned to the client, which effectively pays for our attorney’s fees.
+Our firm’s fee starts at $6,000 to prepare and submit a seller’s response to the patent owner’s infringement arguments.
+The seller’s arguments must be based on either noninfringement or prior sales.
+If our client prevails, then the initial deposit paid to Amazon will be returned to the client.

 An Amazon seller’s response will normally take one of two approaches: